ruilynnz/C_CODE/README.md

 # C_CODE

-Assignments for *Grundlagen der C-Programmierung* will be transcript here:)
+Assignments for *Grundlagen der C-Programmierung WS23/24* will be transcript here:)